DevSolar/unix-home/README.md

           - A little hack by myself to call "p4 open" on readonly files you are about to edit (should you have the misfortune to work with Perforce).

+        - NERDTree

+          - Press <C-n> to get a file browser sidebar, where you can bookmark project directories.

+        - Vim Fugitive

+          - Instead of leaving Vim for Git commands, just go :Git <command>.

+          - Git Blame and other features integrated into Vim

 ...and a lot more yet to come, or which I have forgotten to write about at this point.